spjy/jotted-topics/ee.md

 #### DC Conditions

-In DC conditions, if its voltage is not chaning with respect to time, a capacitor acts like an open circuit.
+In DC conditions, if its voltage is not changing with respect to time, a capacitor acts like an open circuit.

 # Inductor